 Another scenario is that QA engineers carefully examine the website as if they were end users and then present the detailed results to the customer, who will decide whether the acceptance test has been passed or not.
 They should be experienced enough and familiar with the website’s business goals in order to explore the website as target users.

 When we talk about testing the user experience, the words “usability testing” may come to mind.
 That is another type of testing and while it overlaps some, it still differs a little from UAT.

 Usability testing is done in the middle and end of the project.
 It deals with the user’s convenience when working with the website, and uses button sizes, readable fonts, well-positioned menus and sections, clear calls-to-action, and much more.

 User acceptance testing is performed after everything else is ready.
 It is like the final approval as to how useful the website is for its intended mission.
 It is a chance for last-minute brush-ups before the project goes live.

 What about your website — do users accept it or not?
 Let’s check it out!
-Hire our expert QA engineers and they will organize the user acceptance testing process with all perfection that their perfectionist’s hearts are capable of! ;)
+Hire our website development company, and they will organize the user acceptance testing process with all perfection that their perfectionist’s hearts are capable of! ;)